 Happy ending.
 And I'm glad.
 Truly.

 But I am appalled that my first reaction was not, "Oh!
 How wonderful!" but "Why didn't the woman keep her cat safely in her own apartment, locked in a room where the workers did not need to go in the first place.
-That's what I
+That's what I would have done."

 I think it's time I stop reading so much news -- maybe I'll get back to my normal, cheerful and tolerant self.